prathamesh-sonpatki/o11y-wiki/CONTRIBUTING.md

 Thank you for showing your interest in contributing to [o11y.wiki](https://o11y.wiki)

-This project aims to provide a gloassry of every term about Observability.
+This project aims to provide a glossary of every term about Observability.
 We focus on terminologies over tools and aim to spread knowledge about Observability.